 As someone who's been working every day with a 2016 MacBook Pro -- and who is sick of seeing spinning beach balls during heavy multitasking -- I'm happy to report that the 2018 MacBook Pro 13-inch with Touch Bar (starting at $1,799) has the serious speed boost I've been waiting for.

 In fact, the 8th-gen Core i7 processor, 16GB of RAM, and 512GB SSD in my $2,499 configuration is probably overkill.
 But I don't care, because this thing is screaming fast.
-We're talking the fastest SSD ever in a laptop, plus some other benchmark scores that put some -- though not all -- Windows machines to shame.
+We're talking the fastest SSD ever in a laptop, plus some other benchmark scores that put some -- though not all -- Windows laptops to shame.

 In other ways, this 2018 MacBook Pro is a subtle upgrade, including a quieter keyboard, "Hey Siri" support and a True Tone display.
-Overall, the 2018 MacBook Pro 13-inch feels fast, but it's battery life falls short of the completion.
+Overall, the 2018 MacBook Pro 13-inch feels fast, but it's battery life falls short of the longest lasting laptops.